-The workshop is open for all and free of charge.
-Even if your paper is not selected, you are most welcome to join the discussion.
+Registration: The workshop is open for all and free of charge.
+Even if your paper is not selected for presentation, you are most welcome to join the discussion.
 However, if you plan to attend, please let us know beforehand so that we can take this into account in selecting a suitable venue given social distancing measures.
 We will post more information about registration in due time.